stjude/RNAIndel/README.md

 Currently, RNAIndel only supports STAR-mapped BAM files (GRCh38).<br>
 Please prepare your input as follows:<br>

 Step 1.
-Map your reads with the STAR 2-pass mode.<br>
+Map your reads with the STAR 2-pass mode to GRCh38.<br>
 Step 2.
 Sort, mark duplicates, index the BAM file with Picard.<br>

 Please input the BAM file from Step 2 without additional processing.<br>